DevExpress/Blazor/demo/BlazorDemo.ServerSide/BlazorDemo/Pages/Navigation/Tabs/Descriptions/Navigation-Tabs-ScrollMode.md

 * **NoScroll** - users cannot scroll tabs.
-The tabs that do not fit the container’s width are moved to a new line.
+The tabs that do not fit the container's width are moved to a new line.